-- those with weakened immune systems due to HIV/AIDS, steroid treatment, or chemotherapy
+- those with weakened immune systems due to HIV, steroid treatment, or chemotherapy

 - people with chronic lung or heart conditions

-Contact your doctor right away if your symptoms do not improve, or if they become severe.
-See a doctor if you have signs of pneumonia, such as:
+Contact your doctor right away if your symptoms do not improve or if they become severe.
+See your doctor if you have signs of pneumonia, including:

 - trouble breathing